 They prioritize the well-being and mental health of employees, keeping in mind that on the other side there is a human with emotions and feelings.
 This resulted in MBI Talent Group participating in “Empresas Heroínas” Ranking, where they won third place in the Mental Health category.
 They also won fourth place as a “Hero Company” in the category of 50 employees.

 According to MBI Talent Group’s model, each person is always at the center, so it is very common to have daily 1 on 1 conversation to know personal and work feelings.

-For the coming years, the People team is working on more strategies to make everyone feel more comfortable, designing their experience plan for the whole process, and working on wellness and mindfulness initiatives to take care of everyone daily.
+For the coming years, the People team is working on more strategies to make everyone feel more comfortable.
+In this sense, the team is designing their experience plan for the whole process, and working on wellness initiatives to take care of everyone daily.

 Part of this process is paying attention to other successful companies in terms of culture.
 In this sense, there are some organizations that have inspired Mariana in her planning.
 For example, MercadoLibre in Argentina: Although it has a hybrid model, many people prefer to go to the office instead of working remotely because of the sense of belonging.
 This is also possible for companies that do not have a fixed location, coordinating business and social meetings to feel closer, alongside different internal communications channels.

 And there’s always room for fun!
 Another distinguished company is Mural, since some employees created their own music band!

 “Culture is what happens when people show themselves as they are” -Mariana Leibinstein